There’s no better sight than watching your little ones playing ball games with a pony or mini horse. It’s one of the most memorable experiences.

 Meanwhile, the average pony measures just under 14 hands, with a 14.2 hh limit.
 The Connemara is among the biggest pony breeds, occasionally exceeding 14.2 hands.

-Note that mini horse heights are measured in inches rather than hands.
+Note that the miniature horse height is measured in inches rather than hands.
 However, you can easily convert inches to hands using the formula: 1 hand (hh) = 4.0 inches.
 Check with the specific registries if you need clarification.

 Ponies are heavier than miniature horses.
 But the differences vary from one horse to the next, even within breeds.